Matanuska-Susitna Borough, Alaska: Demographics

 There were 20,556 households, out of which 42.30% had children under the age of 18 living with them, 58.90% were married couples living together, 9.10% had a female householder with no husband present, and 26.80% were non-families.
 20.30% of all households were made up of individuals, and 4.10% had someone living alone who was 65 years of age or older.
 The average household size was 2.84 and the average family size was 3.29.

 In the borough the population was spread out, with 32.20% under the age of 18, 7.40% from 18 to 24, 31.10% from 25 to 44, 23.40% from 45 to 64, and 5.90% who were 65 years of age or older.
 The median age was 34 years.
 For every 100 females, there were 108.20 males.
 For every 100 females age 18 and over, there were 108.10 males.

 Schools in the borough are administered by the Matanuska-Susitna Borough School District.

 Politics and government

-Republicans have carried the borough in every election except for 1964.
+Republicans have carried the Matanuska-Susitna borough in every election except for 1964.
+Though the borough has aligned with the statewide presidential election winner in Alaska in every election since statehood, it has come to stand out as one of the most Republican areas in Alaska, alongside the neighboring, less populated Southeast Fairbanks Census Area.
+In 2020, around 20% of Donald Trump's vote share in the state came from this borough alone.

 Edna DeVries is the mayor of the Matanuska-Susitna Borough.
 The borough has a strong-manager form of government.
 Mike Brown is the borough manager.
 Long-time Manager John Duffy retired in 2010.

 Sarah Palin was previously the mayor of Wasilla, the largest city in the borough.